godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

         var hud = (HUD) GetNode("HUD");
         hud.UpdateScore(Score);

-Now you're ready to play!
+Now, you're ready to play!
 Click the "Play the Project" button.
 You will be asked to select a main scene, so choose ``Main.tscn``.

 Finishing Up